kevinlekiller/simple_php_yenc_decode/README.md

 On Ubuntu you can run sh ubuntu.sh

+For other operating systems you can follow these instructions:

 Swig is not required, since I offer the swig output files with the source, but if you want to create the swig output files, I used swig 2.0, this was the command: